sendgrid/docs/source/Integrate/Mail_Clients/outlook_2013.md

 ![]({{root_url}}/images/outlook_2013_1.png "Account Settings")

-The 'Account Settings’ window should appear as below; please select the account you receive e-mail through and click the 'Change’ button.
+The 'Account Settings’ window should appear as below; please select the account you receive email through and click the 'Change’ button.

 ![]({{root_url}}/images/outlook_2013_2.png "Change Email")